About the login process

 |Region||Login page URL|

-When trying to log in, you might encounter the following messages:
+When trying to log in, members may encounter the following messages:

-"You Currently Do No Have Access to Any Organizations"
+"You Currently Do Not Have Access to Any Organizations"

-This message is displayed when your credentials are valid, but don’t match any Coveo organization member.
+This message appears when the user’s credentials are valid, but don’t match any Coveo organization member.

 "AADSTS90093: Does Not Have Access to Consent" or "Need Admin Approval"

-The following messages indicate that an Office 365 global administrator disabled the ability for users to consent to third-party applications such as the Coveo Platform:
+The following messages indicate that a Microsoft Office 365 global administrator disabled the ability for users to consent to third-party applications such as Coveo: